This article is going to show you how to fix CB coax cable easily with some basic tools and household items.

 Using the Heat Shrink Tubing (optional)

-If your newly created joint in the coax is going to be outside it is a good idea to add better waterproofing as the tape used will last some time when exposed to the elements but will eventuality break down.
+If your newly created joint in the coax is going to be outside, its a good idea to add better waterproofing as the tape used will last some time when exposed to the elements but will eventuality break down.

 If you don’t have heat shrink tubing already be sure to measure the diameter of your coax before buying any or cut a inch or so off and take that to the store with you.